blueToothFairy/UniHub-Workshop/README.md

 - Students: discover workshops, register (paid or free), receive registration confirmations and in‑app notifications.
 - Check‑in staff: scan student QR codes and sync offline scans.

-The backend focuses on robustness around payments (simulation + MoMo sandbox), idempotent registration flows, a payment reconciliation process, and a peak admission controller to protect the payment gateway during flash events.
+The backend focuses on robustness around payments (MoMo sandbox), idempotent registration flows, a payment reconciliation process, and a peak admission controller to protect the payment gateway during flash events.

 ## Features